-Fujifilm X30 versus Panasonic LX100
+Fujifilm X30 vs Panasonic LX100

-The Fujifilm X30 and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in August 2014 and September 2014.
+The Fujifilm X30 and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced, respectively, in August 2014 and September 2014.
 Both the X30 and the LX100 are fixed lens compact cameras that are based on a 2/3 (X30) and a Four Thirds (LX100) sensor.
-The Fujifilm has a resolution of 12 megapixel, whereas the Panasonic provides 12.7 MP.
+The Fujifilm has a resolution of 12 megapixels, whereas the Panasonic provides 12.7 MP.

 Body comparison: Fujifilm X30 vs Panasonic LX100

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X30 and the Panasonic LX100.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (11 percent) than the Fujifilm X30.
 Moreover, the LX100 is markedly lighter (7 percent) than the X30.
 In this context, it is worth noting that neither the X30 nor the LX100 are weather-sealed.

 Concerning battery life, the X30 gets 470 shots out of its NP-95 battery, while the LX100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the X30 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.